ergoplatform/ergodocs/docs/dev/protocol/why.md

 Notable contributor Alexander _kushti_ Chepurnoy co-founded smartcontract.com (now Chainlink), served as a core developer at NXT, and was among the first employees at IOHK.

 Visit Ergo's [Hall of Fame](https://ergoplatform.org/en/hall_of_fame/) to learn more about our contributors.
-For information on foundation members, refer to the [2022 Transparency Report](ergo-foundation-2022.md).
+For information on foundation members, refer to the [EF Transparency Report](ergo-foundation.md).

 ### Roadmap